Royal Welsh Show

-The Royal Welsh Show (Sioe Frenhinol Cymru) is organised by the Royal Welsh Agricultural Society, which was formed in 1904.
+The Royal Welsh Show (Sioe Frenhinol Cymru) is an agricultural show, organised by the Royal Welsh Agricultural Society (originally, the Welsh National Agricultural Society, formed 26 February 1904 by influential landowners, at Committee Room 12 at the House of Commons), and first held in 1904.
 It takes place in July of each year, at Llanelwedd, near Builth Wells, in Powys, Mid Wales.